mithril-security/blindai-preview/README.md

 -v /var/run/aesmd/aesm.socket:/var/run/aesmd/aesm.socket mithrilsecuritysas/blindai-preview-server:latest
 ```

-For instructions on how to set up your Azure DCsv3 VM, alternative deployment methods or more information, visit [our installation page](https://github.com/mithril-security/blindai-preview/blob/ophelie-README-rewrite/docs/docs/getting-started/installation.md)
+For instructions on how to set up your Azure DCsv3 VM, alternative deployment methods (on-premise, testing only...) or more information, visit [our installation page](https://github.com/mithril-security/blindai-preview/blob/ophelie-README-rewrite/docs/docs/getting-started/installation.md)

-#### On-premise deployment

-⚠️ Needs Intel SGX+FLC ⚠️

-**✅ Pros**

-- Secure.
-Hardware security guarantees protect your data and model from any third-party access.
-- Can be less costly than paying for access to VM.

-**❌ Cons:**

-- You must have an Intel SGX-ready device with `SGX+FLC` support.
-- BlindAI was created to run with SGX2, which has a better performance and much more memory available than SGX1.
-You could still deploy the server with SGX1, but the client will only be able to connect in `simulation` mode.
-- You need to install all the pre-requisites.

-You can check out our instructions for installing BlindAI for on-premise [here](https://github.com/mithril-security/blindai-preview/blob/ophelie-README-rewrite/docs/docs/deploy-on-premise.md) to check if your machine has SGX2 with SGX+FLC support.

-#### Testing BlindAI without hardware security guarantees

-🧪 For testing ONLY 🧪

-**✅ Pros**

-- Quick and easy.
-- Works on any device.
-Very few pre-requisites.
-- Demos available on BlindAI GitHub.

-**❌ Cons:**

-- This option does not offer the hardware security guarantees of Intel SGX. **It is not suitable for production.**

-If this is the right option for you, you can:

-- Check out our [quick tour notebook](#Quick tour).
-This will show you how you can install and use BlindAI's client and server testing packages.
-- Test your own Python scripts or notebooks using the `blindai_preview` PyPi packages with the `blindai_preview.testing` server.

 If you have any trouble with these your test programs, compare your usage against our [example notebooks](link) or <a href="#-getting-help">contact us directly</a>!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>